 Take the time to research their illness

-Educate yourself about the illness and what symptoms to expect and what possible treatments are available.
+Educate yourself about the illness and what symptoms to expect as well as what possible treatments are available.
 There are many reliable resources online and in local mental health offices.

 Just listen, without judging

-This seems obvious, but often times it seems like they are asking for advice, but really, subconsciously they are just look to vent and let their emotions out.
+This seems obvious, but often times it seems like they are asking for advice.
+However, they are often just looking to vent and let their emotions out.
 They just want someone to listen.
 They want to find comfort in just talking to someone.
-Listen without judgment and offer your opinions on when asked.
-When they are told what to do it often makes them feel a lot worse.
+Listen without judgment and offer your opinions only when asked.

 Find out what else you can do

-What might be an easy task might be a really hard for someone with a mental illness.
+What might be an easy task might be a really hard for someone with a mental health challenge.
 Offering to help with simple tasks might seem small to you, but might be a big help to them.
-Another thing you could do, if you really want to know how to help in times of distress, is to take the Youth Mental Health First Aid course (YMHFA).
+Another thing you could do, if you really want to know how to help in times of distress, is to take the Youth Mental Health First Aid course (YMHFA) and the same course for adults.
 It is offered in many places and is a total of 8 hours.
 You are given a manual and are taught about many kinds of mental illnesses, their symptoms, causes, and how to help that person in times of crisis or if they are having suicidal ideation.

 Get them out of the house

 Go for a walk or a drive, go out and get something to eat, maybe offer to go get groceries with them.
 Often times necessary daily tasks can be hard and this will keep them busy and out of the house and will help them do what they need to do.
-It’s important to not stay home all day or in bed all day.
 A change of scenery can really help.
-Getting them active can also really help, as exercise helps to minimize symptoms.
+Getting them active can also really help, as exercise can often help to minimize symptoms.

 Be persistently loving

 Even if your friend turns down your offers to hang out frequently, don’t stop asking them.
 Sometimes when in a depressive state, they simply feel like they can’t get together with friends or follow through with plans.
-This is the same with social anxiety.
+Anxiety can have the same effect.
 Don’t take their refusal personally, and keep including them so they don’t feel forgotten about, even if you feel like they won’t come.
 Keep checking up on them!

 Offer to go to a support group

 If they haven’t gone before or if it’s your friend’s first time, offer to go to a support group meeting with them.
 They might be very anxious about going.
-Even if they go often, it’s nice to bring a social support.
-It helps them to feel encouraged and supported.
+Even if they go often, it’s nice to bring a social support sometimes.
+It can help them to feel encouraged and supported.